Putah Creek flowing through Thompson Canyon California

 Backup water

-If Putah is too crowded, too warm, or running awkwardly, pivot to the Lower Yuba for a larger tailwater plan or to the American for a different Sacramento-area day that is less dependent on one narrow access corridor.
+If Putah is too crowded, too warm, or running awkwardly, pivot to the Lower Yuba for a larger tailwater plan or to the American for a different Sacramento-area day that is less dependent on one narrow access area.

 Yolo County access sites 1 through 5